MarlinFirmware/MarlinDocumentation/_articles/getting-started/configure.md

 #### Default Acceleration

 {% highlight cpp %}
-#define DEFAULT_ACCELERATION          1000    // X, Y, Z and E acceleration in mm/s^2 for printing moves
+#define DEFAULT_ACCELERATION          1000    // acceleration in mm/s^2 for printing moves
-#define DEFAULT_RETRACT_ACCELERATION  2000    // E acceleration in mm/s^2 for retracts
+#define DEFAULT_RETRACT_ACCELERATION  2000    // acceleration in mm/s^2 for retracts
-#define DEFAULT_TRAVEL_ACCELERATION   3000    // X, Y, Z acceleration in mm/s^2 for travel (non printing) moves
+#define DEFAULT_TRAVEL_ACCELERATION   3000    // acceleration in mm/s^2 for travel (non printing) moves
 {% endhighlight %}

-These are the default acceleration when movement such as `G0 x20` without `F` are issued (acceleration/speed).
+These are the default (requested) magnitudes of the acceleration for printing moves (in E and some combination of X, Y and Z), retraction moves (E only) and travel moves (X, Y and/or Z only), respectively.
+For travel and printing moves these accelerations represent accelerations along the path segment in 3D (XYZ).
+For retraction moves where only the E axis moves, DEFAULT_RETRACT_ACCELERATION refers to the acceleration of the *E*-axis.
+Marlin reduces these default accelerations if required to avoid exceeding the default maximum acceleration limits for any individual axis, as specified above.

 {% alert danger %}
-Do not set these too high as there are mechanical constraints too that might make your stepper motor make a whining noise or skipping steps when it starts to move or between movements.
+Do not set these too high as there are mechanical constraints that might cause your printer to vibrate excessively or your stepper motor to whine or skip steps.
 {% endalert %}

 {% panel info Accelerations: P=printing, R=retract and T=travel %}